ollieread/multitenancy/readme.md

 There is a scope available to you for use on models that belong to a tenant.
 To use this, add the following trait to the models you wish to belong to a tenant:

     Ollieread\Multitenancy\Traits\TenantOwned

+Your model should also implement the following contract.

+    Ollieread\Multitenancy\Contracts\TenantOwned

 This only works for models that have the tenant foreign key as a column, and is designed to prevent you from having to manually add where clauses everywhere.